The size of the biggest non-typical whitetail deer on this list will haunt your dreams.

 Where: Sumner County, Tennessee

 Similar to how things happened with Milo Hanson and his legendary whitetail, Stephen Tucker had multiple encounters with this gigantic buck several times during the 2016 deer season before he finally managed to take him down.
-With a net score of 312″, the 47 point deer turned out to be the biggest non-typical whitetail deer ever killed by a hunter and beat the previous record held by Tony Lovstuen by almost 5″.
-There are currently two larger non-typical whitetail bucks in the Boone & Crockett record book, but both of those deer were found dead from unknown causes, not killed by a hunter.
-That being said, Tucker’s buck is an incredible trophy and it could well remain the record Boone & Crockett non-typical whitetail for many years to come.
+With a net B&C score of 312 inches and net SCI score of 321 inches, the 47-point deer was the biggest non-typical whitetail deer ever killed by a hunter in the record book until Luke Brewster killed an even more massive buck in 2018.
+Even so, it's still the largest buck taken with a muzzleloader in the record books.